-Good Market Mobile App
+Good Market Case Study

-Jason, my user persona, is ordering groceries online for the first time.
+I created a user flow with Jason, my user persona, in mind.
+The scenario is that he is ordering groceries online for the first time.
 He downloads the Good Market app, which he heard about from a friend, browses categories to find the groceries he needs, and adds them to the cart.
 Before he can complete his purchase, he needs to sign up for an account.
 He quickly signs up and continues.
 He enters his shipping address, credit card information, and schedules a delivery.
 He reviews his purchase, places the order, and receives an order confirmation.

 Photography Credits: Unsplash.com